Immigration to Sweden

 In 2014, 81,300 individuals applied for asylum in Sweden, which was an increase of 50 percent compared to 2013 and the most since 1992.
 Of these, 47 percent came from Syria, followed by 21 percent from the Horn of Africa, mostly Somalia.
 Overall, 77 percent (63,000) of requests were approved, with approval rates differing greatly between different applicant groups.
 In early October 2015, less than two weeks into the month, a record figure of 86,223 asylum applications was reached, and in the remaining weeks of the year that figure rose to 162,877.
 In 2016, 28,939 people applied for asylum, after temporary border ID controls had been initiated and been in effect during 2016.
 As of 2014, according to Statistics Sweden, there were around 17,000 total asylum immigrants from Syria, 10,000 from Iraq, 4,500 from Eritrea, 1,900 from Afghanistan, and 1,100 from Somalia.
 In the year 2017, most asylum seekers come from Syria (267), Eritrea (263), Iraq (117), and Georgia (106).

 According to an official report by the governmental Swedish Pensions Agency, total immigration to Sweden for 2017 was expected to be roughly 180,000 individuals, and thereafter to number 110,000 persons every year.

 Public demand for investigations into whether immigration applications are misused to seek social welfare benefits in the country has grown.
 There have been calls to tackle a perceived abuse of welfare in Sweden, Folkhemmet (the "Swedish Middle Way"), the Swedish Migration Agency, de facto social segregation, the rise of right-wing Swedish politics, and imported Danish-Swedish nationalism.

 The Swedish Migration Agency investigated in 2020 "whether and to what extent students" with permits that grant residency for study, instead use them to work in the country.
 The agency concluded in their 2022 report entitled, "Misuse of residence permits for studies", that there was widespread misuse of the student residence permits.
 The report was based on a country-specific group of 360 students granted permits, who were admitted to two-year masters' programmes: Slightly over one-third of this cohort applied for an extension to their residence permit for the second year of study, while just under thirty percent applied for work permits instead.

 Immigrants in Sweden are mostly concentrated in the urban areas of Svealand and Götaland.
-Between 2010 and 2020, the ten net largest foreign-born populations immigrating into Sweden came from Syria, Afghanistan, Somalia, Eritrea, Iraq, Poland, India, Iran, Thailand, China.
+Between 2010 and 2020, the ten net largest foreign-born populations immigrating into Sweden came from Syria, Afghanistan, Somalia, Eritrea, Iraq, Poland, India, Iran & Kurdistan, Thailand, China.